Admission requirements

 The English entry level requirement is Level B2 of the Common European Framework of Reference for Languages (CEFRL).

-All applicants, graduates of classes L/14 and L/16 included, must book an admission interview on one of the available dates and present their degree certificate with academic record (transcript of records) and language certification if available.
-The interview will be held in English and aims at verifying the adequacy of the candidates’ personal preparation as well as the fulfilment of the curricular and language requirements.
+All applicants who meet the academic curricular requirements, graduates of classes L/14 and L/16 included, must book an admission interview on one of the available dates and present their degree/enrolment certificate with academic record (transcript of records) and language certification/self-certification: information on how to certify the language skills is available on the How to Apply webpage.

-For more information on the enrollment procedure, see the webpage How to apply.
+For more information on the application procedure and the documents required, see the webpage How to apply.

 To enrol in the second cycle degree program in European Legal Studies, international applicants must hold a first-cycle degree (i.e. Bachelor’s degree) gained after at least 3 years of University education, meet specific admission requirements and demonstrate a suitable academic preparation and a solid legal and economic background.